-In this class, part of the mobile Digital Art & Creativity (mDAC) Summit in Mountain View, we will draw from the model and explore movement, shape, line and tone, starting with short and moving poses and ending with longer poses.
-We will use the app Procreate.
+In my class we drew from the model and explore movement, shape, line and tone, starting with short and moving poses and ending with longer poses.
+We used the app Procreate.

 1. Install Procreate